trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 done
 ```

-The script creates a folder called `.wycheproof` in which it will store the JSON files specified inside the `ALGORITHMS` variable by fetching them from the GitHub servers using `curl`.
+The script creates a folder called `.wycheproof` in which it stores the JSON files specified inside the `ALGORITHMS` variable by fetching them from the GitHub servers using `curl`.
-Running this script before the testing harness is executed ensures that the Wycheproof test vectors are kept up to date and you benefit from the new test vectors being added.
+Running this script before the testing harness is executed ensures that the Wycheproof test vectors are kept up to date and that you benefit from the new test vectors.

 ## Ideal Use Case

 Wycheproof is ideally used to help validate the correctness of existing cryptographic implementations against known edge cases and common mistakes made during development.
 {{< hint warning >}}
 Wycheproof is not intended to be used for creating new cryptographic algorithms.
-Wycheproof is a collection of test vectors of existing and well established algorithms and should be used to test the implementation of these algorithms.
+Wycheproof is a collection of test vectors of existing and well-established algorithms and should be used to test the implementation of these algorithms.
 {{< /hint >}}

-## Real world examples
+## Real-world examples

 Wycheproof has been instrumental in identifying bugs in prominent cryptographic libraries, such as **OpenJDK's SHA1withDSA** and **Bouncy Castle's ECDHC**.
-Furthermore libraries like [pycryptodome](https://pypi.org/project/pycryptodome/) are using the testvectors of Wycheproof to test their implementation.
+Furthermore, libraries like [pycryptodome](https://pypi.org/project/pycryptodome/) are using Wycheproof's testvectors to test their implementation.
 By integrating Wycheproof into your testing process, you can enhance the security and reliability of your cryptographic solutions.

 ### Case study: elliptic npm